Rotorua Lakes Council has partnered with parking technology firm i-PARK to establish a new, modern parking system in the CBD.

-While parking boundaries within the CBD remain the same (P60 down Tutanekai Street and mixed paid and free parking on the side streets), as the new technology is rolled out, some adjustments are being made to certain areas where anomalies in parking have previously been or where the parking structure seems illogical.
+While parking boundaries within the CBD remain the same (P60 down Tutanekai Street and mixed paid and free parking on the side streets), as the new technology is rolled out, some adjustments have been made to certain areas where anomalies in parking have previously been or where the parking structure seems illogical.

-Some P15 parks will also be relocated to more appropriate spaces, for example outside a store that you would pop into to pick up a couple of things rather than outside a restaurant.
+Some P15 parks have also be relocated to more appropriate spaces, for example outside a store that you would pop into to pick up a couple of things rather than outside a restaurant.

-These adjustments are being made to improve the consistency of our parking system throughout the city and to improve turnover of car parks so finding a park isn't so difficult, which in turn supports local businesses.
+These adjustments have been made to improve the consistency of our parking system throughout the city and to improve turnover of car parks so finding a park isn't so difficult, which in turn supports local businesses.

 How is the parking monitored?

-Once the new technology is rolled out across the CBD, you will not have to return to your car with a paper ticket.
+You do not have to return to your car with a paper ticket.
 Wardens will determine the validity of your parking through your licence plate number.
-In the future, an i-Park scan car will also assist in monitoring parking.
+The i-Park scan car also assists in monitoring parking.